 Prescheduled One-on-One Business Meetings are an integral part of Heavy Duty Aftermarket Week (HDAW) and greatly contribute to building stronger relationships between distributors and suppliers.
-In 2017, we expect more than 2,500 available meetings to connect distributors and suppliers - 35 minute One-on-One Business Meetings will be held on Wednesday, Jan.
-25 and Thursday, Jan.
-26, at the Mirage Hotel.
+In 2017, we had more than 2,500 available meetings to connect distributors and suppliers - 35 minute One-on-One Business Meetings.

 One-on-One Business Meeting participation forms: